Tarzan78/DecisionTree/README.md

 # DecisionTree
  Decision Tree applied in a project

-This decision tree is an example created in a game,\n his objective is to compute the damage from a shotter in a target but we have to analyze different variables:
+This decision tree is an example created in a game, his objective is to compute the damage from a shotter in a target but we have to analyze different variables:
   -Know if the target is behind a defense